The Present

 Volunteer Opportunities

-At present the museum does not provide a structured volunteer program but opportunities currently exist for assisting in expanding our online database and digitizing the collection.
-These include data entry and scanning items.
+Whilst the museum does not provide a structured volunteer program, assistance in expanding our online database and digitizing the collection would be welcome.
+This includes data entry and scanning items.

 info@schoolhousemuseum.org.au